mrrobot9138/Crime-prediction-using-ml-models/README.md

 # Crime-prediction-using-ml-models
-This project explores the feasibility of machine learning models in predicting human criminal behavior based on historical criminal records
+This project explores the feasibility of machine learning models in predicting human criminal behavior based on historical criminal records.
+For detailed information on this project, please refer to the research paper available at: https://link.springer.com/chapter/10.1007/978-3-031-59100-6_4
 # Crime Rate Prediction Model

 ## Overview